Greenworks 40V 21" Brushless Cordless (Self-Propelled) Lawn Mower (75+ Compatible Tools), 5.0Ah Battery and Charger Included Review

 Frequently Asked Questions

-How long does the battery actually last?
+How long does the battery last on a full charge?

 How It Compares